Shagun0777/ms_engage_movie_rec/Readme.md

 The app will search for movies and render the results to the user. <br/>

 In this application we have created our own API that fetches the data from the database.
-We have used MongoDB as database .
+We have used `MongoDB` as database .
 The information present in the database is imported from the csv file from tmdb .
-Here, each user will be having their unique profile with their Personal watched list and movie Recommendation section .
+Here, each user will be having their unique profile with their Personal watched list and movie Recommendation section . <br/>

+This application is hosted so it is accessible on the internet.
+For remote database I have used `MongoDB Atlas` , for Backend hosting I have used `Heroku` and I have deployed my server there .
+For frontend I have used `Firebase` .

 ## How to use this application